Partnership of Pastors International

 • Write and publish pastors training courses and other ministry resources for international church leaders.

-• Prepare for and lead all aspects of our pastors training conferences.
+• Prepare for and lead all aspects of our pastors training courses.

 • Equip and mentor national trainers and conference teams to strengthen churches and expand the gospel.